Proverbs 2:6-9 (KJV)

 · Faithfully attending services

-·Teaching a Sunday school class or helping in another ministry
+·Teaching a Sunday school class or helping in another

 · Inviting people to come to church with us